Skip to content

 Most data collections base this definition on people having identified themselves or having been identified by another household member.

-Some data collections also require information on acceptance of a person as being Indigenous by an Indigenous community.
-See also Indigenous
+Some data collections also require information on acceptance of an individual as being a First Nations person by a First Nations community.
+See also First Nations.

 Aboriginal Community Controlled Health Organisation/Service (ACCHO, ACCHS)